-Due to the industry consolidation, as well as better hedges against rising fuel prices and strict cost controls, many airlines now enjoy strong profit margins.
+Due to the industry consolidation, as well as better hedges against rising fuel prices and strict cost controls, many airlines have enjoyed strong profit margins in recent years.

-Airlines also benefit from a secular trend, namely the increasing tendency of people to travel more and more often.
-According to IATA, the U.S. and the global air traffic are expected to continue to grow by 2.3% and 3.5% per year, respectively, over the next two decades.
+Airlines also benefit from a secular trend, namely the increasing tendency of people to travel more.
+According to IATA, the U.S. and the global air traffic are expected to grow by 2.3% and 3.5% per year, respectively, over the next two decades.

 In this article, we will compare the expected 5-year returns of the six major U.S. airlines found in the Sure Analysis Research Database.
 Stocks are ranked in terms of 5-year expected total returns, from lowest to highest.

 Southwest Airlines is the second-largest U.S. carrier based on market capitalization and carries more than 120 million people annually.
 Southwest stands out among its peers for its exceptional consistency.
 While its peers exhibit highly cyclical performance and tend to post losses during recessions, Southwest has remained profitable for 47 consecutive years.